istio/istio.io/content/docs/tasks/policy-enforcement/denial-and-list/index.md

     In contrast, if you log in as user "jason" (the `reviews:v2` user) you continue to see the black ratings stars.

-## _whitelists_ or _blacklists_
+## Attribute-based _whitelists_ or _blacklists_

-Istio also supports attribute-based whitelists and blacklists.
+Istio supports attribute-based whitelists and blacklists.
 The following whitelist configuration is equivalent to the `denier` configuration in the previous section.
 The rule effectively rejects requests from version `v3` of the `reviews` service.

 1. Remove the denier configuration that you added in the previous section.